dsccommunity/ComputerManagementDsc/README.md

 - **xScheduledTask**: is used to define basic run once or recurring scheduled tasks on the local computer.
 It can also be used to delete or disable built-in scheduled tasks.

+  _The **xScheduledTask** resource requires the `ScheduledTasks` PowerShell module which is only available on Windows Server 2012/Windows 8 and above.
+DSC configurations containing this resource may be compiled on Windows Server 2008 R2/Windows 7 but can not be applied._
 - **xVirtualMemory**: allows configuration of properties of the paging file on the local computer.